1. Feature Overview

 - To search for specific a user, use the Search bar.

-- To get a detailed view of the territories and leads assigned to the users, enable Expand All Users.
+- To get a detailed view of the territories and leads assigned to the users, enable Expand List.

 Navigate to the bottom left corner of the screen.
 To export the details of all your territories, assigned users, and leads, click Export.
-To view the settings, click .
+To view the settings, click the gear icon.

-- You can also customise the colours and pins to indicate different lead stages and lead lists.
+In General settings, you can customize the colours and pins to indicate different lead stages and lead lists.

 Click Territories to view the territory settings.

 - Under Territory Selection Mode, you can enable/disable grid view on the territories page.
 This setting lets you create territories in grids.
-Once you enable it, you can use the toolbar shown below to draw territories.
-To draw a territory in grid view, click
+Once you enable it, you can use the toolbar shown below to draw territories on the map.

 - You can allow/restrict your sales users and sales managers from creating, editing or deleting leads beyond their assigned territories by enabling/disabling Restrict lead creation beyond territory.